Difference Between Absolute Monarchy and Constitutional Monarchy

 Decision MakerMonarchMonarch and parliament

-How Authority is GivenThe authority usually passes down the generations, usually calling them the royal familyThey were elected by the people.
+Constitution FollowingThe authority passes down the generations, calling them the royal familyEveryone should abide by the constitution

 What is Absolute Monarchy?

-An Absolute Monarchy mainly refers to a ruling by the monarch, either by the king or queen.
+An Absolute Monarchy mainly refers to a ruling by the Monarch, either by the king or queen.
 They have all power over the rules.

 The king has all the power to decide many things, like taxes, administration, foreign policy, public welfare, etc.